 Fannie and John Hertz Foundation Graduate Fellowship Program

 The Hertz if a very prestigious fellowship offered by a private foundation.
 It is arguably one of the most competitive external fellowships that the OGE administers.
 As it is privately funded, it can be combined with government-funded fellowships like the NSF GRFP and the Hertz Foundation are actually quite flexible to allow this to happen.

-The actual application is rather standard, but again students should pay attention to showcasing that they are a patriotic American and that they are astute at the application of the physical sciences.
 The unique part of the application process is that it is one of only a few external fellowship opportunities that require a two-stage interview process.
 Questions on a variety of topics could be asked during these interviews from your understanding of mathematical equations to moral and ethical issues.
 They vary greatly from person to person.